Compact star and compact star matter properties from a baryonic extended linear sigma model with explicit chiral symmetry breaking: Effects of hyperons on neutron star structure

 To heal the suppression of maximum mass when considering the hyperons in the core, incompressibility plays an important role (see, Figs.~\ref{fig:ns-neg} and \ref{fig:ns-K}).
-In the literature, a parameterization of scalar potential \(U_{\rm cut}(\sigma)\) was introduced to make EOS of NS matter stiffer at intermediate densities, (around \(2n_0\)),~\cite{Zhang:2018lpl,Maslov:2015lma}.
-The comparison of M-R relations between \(\sigma_{\pi N}\)-\(600^-K\), TM1-H0.6 and $U_{\rm cut}(\sigma)$ (the parameter set \(f_s=0.55\)~\cite{Zhang:2018lpl} ) is presented in Fig.~\ref{fig:ns-cut}.
+In the literature, a parametrization of scalar potential \(U_{\rm cut}(\sigma)\) was introduced to make EOS of NS matter stiffer at intermediate densities (around \(2n_0\)),~\cite{Zhang:2018lpl,Maslov:2015lma}.
+The comparison of M-R relations between \(\sigma_{\pi N}\)-\(600^-K\), TM1-H0.6, and $U_{\rm cut}(\sigma)$ (the parameter set \(f_s=0.55\)~\cite{Zhang:2018lpl}) is presented in Fig.~\ref{fig:ns-cut}.
 It can be seen that the M-R relation from \(\sigma_{\pi N}\)-\(600^-K\) is more compact than the one from both TM1-H0.6 and \(f_s=0.55\).

 Now, let us look at both Figs.~\ref{fig:ns-wal} and~\ref{fig:ns-cut}.
-We can see that the maximum mass of a NS from \(\sigma_{\pi N}\)-\(600^-K\) is larger than that from \(\sigma_{\pi N}\)-\(600^-\). \(U_{\rm cut}(\sigma)\) which can be reduced to the TM1 case at low densities but has larger incompressibility at high densities, also results into a larger maximum mass of M-R relation, thus resolving the hyperon problem in TM1.
-Then, we can understand that the increasing of \(K(n_0)\) in bELSM-\(\xi\) parameter sets has a similar effect as the \(U_{\rm cut}(\sigma)\) in Walecka-type models, both make the EOS stiffer above $3n_0$, and therefore the maximum mass of NSs larger.
-In addition, we can notice that the emergence of hyperon does not make the maximum mass decrease much in bELSM-\(\xi\), so does TM1-H1.
-But for TM1-H0.6 and \(U_{\rm cut}(\sigma)\), the decreasing is obvious, which is due to \(g_{\sigma \Lambda\Lambda}/g_{\sigma NN}\approx0.6\).
-However, these two couplings are identical at the leading order of bELSM-\(\xi\), the same as TM1-H1.
+We can see that the maximum mass of a NS from \(\sigma_{\pi N}\)-\(600^-K\) is larger than that from \(\sigma_{\pi N}\)-\(600^-\).
+The \(U_{\rm cut}(\sigma)\), which can be reduced to the TM1 case at low densities but has larger incompressibility at high densities, also results in a larger maximum mass in the M-R relation, thus resolving the hyperon problem in TM1.
+Then, we can understand that increasing \(K(n_0)\) in bELSM-\(\xi\) parameter sets has a similar effect to \(U_{\rm cut}(\sigma)\) in Walecka-type models, both make the EOS stiffer above $3n_0$, and therefore the maximum mass of NSs larger.
+In addition, it is noticed that the emergence of hyperons does not reduce the maximum mass significantly in bELSM-\(\xi\), nor does it in TM1-H1.
+However, for TM1-H0.6 and \(U_{\rm cut}(\sigma)\), the decreasing is obvious, which is due to \(g_{\sigma \Lambda\Lambda}/g_{\sigma NN}\approx0.6\).
+However, these two couplings are identical at the LO of bELSM-\(\xi\), the same as TM1-H1.